Nevah5/m324-devops/README.md

 To manage the versioning, we will use the `VERSION` variable.
 This variable will be used to tag the docker image and the GitHub release.
 We have to increment this variable every time the production deployment ran successfully.

+I also added `DEPLOY_TO_AWS` for the pipeline, so that I can shut down and delete the ECS and RDS on AWS to save costs.
+If this variable is set to `false`, the pipeline will not push the docker image to the ECR and will not deploy the image to the ECS.
+But it will still build the image and push to the GitHub Container Registry if it is running on the `main` branch.

 ### Environments

 Environments allow you to have environment specific variables for a job.
 You can define the environments in the GitHub repository settings under "Environments".